iMage101/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move back to previous directory
+Script to list all files in current directory, parent directory and boot directory